Community councils are recognised groups of local people with an interest in their community.

 We have a responsibility to consult with community councils about how local services are delivered and inform them of any changes to services or any issues that may affect their local area.

-Councillors attend their local community council meetings, providing a good link between the Council and the community.
+Councillors attend their local community council meetings, providing a good link between ourselves and the community.

-Each community council is a member of the Scottish Borders Community Councils' Network (SBCCN) which organises an annual conference, seminars to discuss areas of concern and training.
+Each community council is a member of the Scottish Borders Community Councils' Network (SBCCN) which organises:

 Community council minutes

 Copies of community council minutes are available by contacting your local community council direct.